microsoft/language-server-protocol/specification.md

 	 * The diagnostics that this code action resolves.
 	 */
 	diagnostics?: Diagnostic[];

 	/**
+	 * Marks this as a preferred action.
+Preferred actions are used by the `auto fix` command and can be targeted
+	 * by keybindings.
+	 *
+	 * A quick fix should be marked preferred if it properly addresses the underlying error.
+	 * A refactoring should be marked preferred if it is the most reasonable choice of actions to take.
+	 *
+	 * @since 3.15.0
+	 */
+	isPreferred?: boolean;

+	/**
 	 * The workspace edit this code action performs.